-Figure 3.13.: Average variant runtime per block depending on the size of the variant pool on the Nvidia Tesla K40m.
-After an initial exploration of each variant in the pool, the remaining blocks are processed either by selecting the expected fastest variant using VW-GREEDY or by a randomly selected variant.
+Figure 3.13.: Average variant runtime per block depending on the size of the variant pool on the NVIDIA Tesla K40m.
+After an initial exploration of each variant in the pool, the remaining blocks are processed either by selecting the expected fastest variant using VW-GREEDY, or by a random variant.